OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 ##### MITM Attack

-To be able to get a man-in-the-middle position you need to run above configuration.
-This can be done by using following commands on Kali Linux:
+To be able to get a man-in-the-middle position you need to run the above configuration.
+This can be done by using the following commands on Kali Linux:

     ```shell
     # check if other process is not using Wifi interfaces